PoliTwit1984/VSCode-API-Vault_Extension/README.md

 # 🔒 API Vault

-**Never leave VS Code to find your API keys again!** API Vault is your secure, convenient key manager that lives right in your favorite editor.
+**Manage your API keys with style!** API Vault brings a beautiful, intuitive interface right into VS Code, making it easier than ever to organize and access your API keys.

 ![API Vault Demo](api-vault.png)

+## ✨ What's New in 4.0

+We've completely redesigned API Vault to provide the best possible experience:

+- 🎨 **Beautiful New Interface** - A joy to use, right in your editor
+- 📁 **Smart Categories** - Organize keys your way with smooth collapsible sections
+- 🎯 **Drag & Drop** - Effortlessly organize keys and categories
+- 🔍 **Lightning-Fast Search** - Find any key instantly
+- 💅 **Native Feel** - Perfectly integrated with VS Code

-## ✨ Features
+## 🚀 Features

 ### 🎯 Everything Where You Need It
 - **Access keys instantly** without switching contexts